iTwin/presentation/.changeset/strange-shoes-cheer.md

 "@itwin/presentation-components": patch
 ---

-Add fix for retaining selected class info's in filter dialog when using strict mode
+Fix selected class information in filter dialog not being retained when using React 18 strict mode.